jjshoots/py_template/README.md

 ## Creating new projects

+1. Click `use this template`.
+Or optionall do the following:
-1. Make a new folder where you want the project to reside.
+    a) Make a new folder where you want the project to reside.
-2. Create a file called `Makefile` and copy everything from `Makefile` into it.
+    b) Create a file called `Makefile` and copy everything from `Makefile` into it.
-3. Run `make init`.
+4. Run `make init`.

 ## Sourcing the virtual environment